Saffron Dynamo F.C.: History

 The club was founded in 1963 by a group of friends playing friendly matches on Saffron Lane Recreation Field (hence the name).
 One of the original men was Bob King who is still with the club to this day and is now the treasurer/secretary.

-In 1976 the club moved to Cambridge road where they initially rented a pitch from Wellington Vics.
+In 1976 the club moved to Cambridge Road where they initially rented a pitch from Wellington Vics.
 With the demise of the Vics in 1984 the ground was purchased by SDFC.

-In 1994 SDFC joined the Leicestershire Senior League and over time had steadily built up its youth teams, now operating al the way from U5's to U15's.
+In 1994 SDFC joined the Leicestershire Senior League and over time had steadily built up its youth teams, now operating all the way from U5's to U18's.